samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 After filling in the form, you can click on the _Create_ button.
 This will redirect you to a page where you can see tabs like _Quick Start_, _Settings_, and _Connections_.
 To proceed, click on the _Settings_ tab.

 In this new page, you will see a form where you can tweak your application configuration.
-For now, you are only interested on adding values to two fields:
+For now, you are only interested in adding values to two fields:

 - `Allowed Callback URLs`: Here you will need to add `http://localhost:8080/callback` so that Auth0 know it can redirect users to this URL after the authentication process.
 - `Allowed Logout URLs`: The same idea but for the logout process.
 So, add `http://localhost:8080/` in this field.